epoch-research/epoch-website/_blog/2022-06-27-trends-in-gpu-price-performance.md

 [^3]: We focus primarily on these metrics as we are mostly interested in questions related to the amount of compute that might be deployed for large AI experiments.
 While there are other metrics that might be of interest (such as energy efficiency), we do not consider these here as they relate less directly to the questions motivating our work, and because these have been analyzed in prior work, notably in [Sun et al., 2019](https://arxiv.org/pdf/1911.11313.pdf).

-[^4]: This is our interpretation of section 4 of her draft report, where she writes “I also assume that effective FLOP per dollar is doubling roughly once every 2.5 years around 2025.
-This is slower than Moore’s law (which posits a ~1-2 year doubling time and described growth reasonably well until the mid-2000s) but faster than growth in effective FLOP per dollar from ~2008 to 2018 (a doubling time of ~3-4 years)”
+[^4]: This is our interpretation of section 4 of her draft report, where she writes “I also assume that effective FLOP/s per dollar is doubling roughly once every 2.5 years around 2025.
+This is slower than Moore’s law (which posits a ~1-2 year doubling time and described growth reasonably well until the mid-2000s) but faster than growth in effective FLOP/s per dollar from ~2008 to 2018 (a doubling time of ~3-4 years)”

 [^5]: FLOP per dollar in [Cotra 2020](https://www.alignmentforum.org/posts/KrJfoZzpSDpnrv9va/draft-report-on-ai-timelines) refers to the total amount of computation that can be done per dollar.